On the distribution of Iwasawa invariants associated to multigraphs: Statistics for the Iwasawa invariants of complete graphs

 and let $\Pi^c$ be the complement of $\Pi$ inside the following set of all linked pairs

 \end{definition} Computations for values of $u$ up to $7$ suggest that the value of $\beta_2$ may be given by the following general formula:

 In order to write down an explicit formula for the first non-zero coefficient of $f(T)$, we will make simplifying assumptions.
 First, let us suppose the case where all the terms $a_{i,j}$ are zero except for one.
 This is referred to as a single voltage assignment and we note that computations in this case have been carried out in \cite{Gonet:2021}.
 For simplicity, let $a:=a_{12}$ be the non-zero value and assume that $\ell \nmid a$.
 Then, the derived multigraphs $K_u(\Z/\ell^n \mathbb{Z},S,\alpha_{/n})$ are connected for all $n$, which follows from Theorem~\ref{connectedness_cond} by taking $\mathfrak{T}$ to be any spanning tree that does not contain an edge joining $v_1$ to $v_2$.
+Under these assumptions, only the coefficient $\beta_2$ will be needed to compute the distribution of the Iwasawa invariants.
+If one wanted to treat the case of more general voltage assignments, then one would need to compute $\beta_n$ for $n\geq 3$.

 \begin{lemma} Let $\alpha$ be a single voltage assignment described above.
 The $\mu$-invariant of $f(T)$ is $\ord_\ell((u-2)u^{u-3})$ and its $\lambda$-invariant is $1$. \end{lemma}

 \begin{proof} By \cite[Theorem 5]{Gonet:2021}, the determinant of $M(1+T)$ (defined as in \eqref{M matrix}) is given by the formula